vhulden/bossesunion/ngram/readme.md

 The service allows one to select a corpus (set of texts) in which to search for a phrase, so one can (sort of) limit it to "American English" versus "British English" for example.
 Whether something is "American" or "British" depends on the place of publication.
 With a corpus selected, one can choose the span of years of interest, and then enter one's phrase of interest, after which the system draws a graph representing the frequency of that phrase as a proportion of all phrases of that length in that year.

 Note that searches are case sensitive!
-For more documentation and possibilities, see [Google's own documentation on the ngram](https://books.google.com/ngrams/info).
+For more documentation and possibilities, see [Google's own documentation of its Ngram Viewer](https://books.google.com/ngrams/info).

 ## Caveats